SafeVerify

 This is part of a broader effort to create safe and hallucination-free coding AIs.

-In more detail: it takes two olean files, and checks whether the second file
+In more detail: the script takes two olean files, and checks whether the second file

 implements the theorems and definitions specified in the first file.